March 19, 1914 - The official opening for the St Kilda Life Saving Club

 The dream to re-develop the St Kilda Life Saving Club had only commenced, with plans, drafts and works underway for the new home to come!

 23 December 2016 - Our new home

 After long waiting periods, the keys were handed over to St Kilda LSC to finally use!
-The facility still being fresh has attracted a lot of attention to innovate our lifesaving needs including membership base and to hold more functions.
+The fresh facility has attracted a lot of attention to innovate our lifesaving needs including membership base and to hold more functions.